DoublEffe/life-quality/README.md

 ![Search Bar Screen Shot](https://github.com/DoublEffe/life-quality/blob/main/ScreenshotSearch.png)

-In this serach bar you can search a city and see in a chart some info about the city like:
+In this serach bar you can search a city and see in a chart some info about the pollution of the serched city like:
+-

 <p align="right">(<a href="#readme-top">back to top</a>)</p>